AndreKrug/green-goat-7e1f6/src/pages/style-guide.md

 ---
 title: Style Guide
+subtitle: >-
-subtitle: This is the subtitle of this page
+  This is the subtitle of this page this also can be slightly larger than the displayed on column
 img_path: images/style-guide.jpg
 template: page
 ---